March 12 & 13

 We hate when conferences post brands’ logos to attract you to come.
-We’ve got people from companies you may recognize, but the reason you should come is the experience, the people, and what you get out of it - not because some boring person from popular Company X will be there.
+Yes, there are brands that will be there which you’ll recognize, but the reason you should come is the experience, the people, and what you get out of it - not because Company X will be there.
 RGE’s founders are pretty unattractive too.

-You may think it is because of the famously talented people, such as Nobel-prize winners, Billboard-topping musicians, professional athletes, civil rights leaders, or notable designers.
-Or because it is one of the fastest growing cities in the USA and named 3rd Best Small City to visit in America by Condé Nast Traveller last year.
+South Carolina.
+Not to be confused with the other Greenvilles in the USA.
+You may know it for the famously talented people, such as Nobel-prize winners, Billboard-topping musicians, professional athletes, civil rights leaders, or notable designers.
+Or as one of the fastest growing cities in the USA and named 3rd Best Small City to visit in America by Condé Nast Traveller last year.

-But you’d be wrong.
+But that’s not why we chose Greenville, SC.
 The real reason is because we’re lazy.
 Even though the RGE team is remote, a few of us live in Greenville already or nearby and it is easier to plan something like this on our home turf.
 Sorry if you live somewhere far away.
 Maybe we’ll come closer to you next year.

 We’re still ironing out the details, but here’s what we’ve worked out so far:

 - 7:00 pm: Early Checkin & Icebreaker Event

 - Onsite checkin between 8 am and 9:30 am

 - 10:15 am: What’s in store for 2020

 - 10:45 am: Speaker 1 (Analyzed Design Trends)

 - 11: 30 am: Speaker 2 (Email Industry Benchmarks & Forecast)